saronson/cs2.00.01.AssignmentExample/README.md

 You can edit this assignment in https://repl.it or use Bluej.
 Instructions for both are below.

 Using either environment, when you commit and push the assignment, it will update your github repository.
 It will also autograde it using the TestMain program so you can see if it worked.
+You should see a green check mark on the github page it if succeeded.

 (You should always do commit and push together.
 They are only useful in separate steps if you are working on a big project with multiple people.)